SandeepAswathnarayana/notes/Andrew Ng.md

 3. Jigsaw: Cut an image into 3x3 grids --> jumble the pieces --> have the NN predict which of the 9 factorial possible permutations the image came from.
 Companies working on this: OpenAI, Facebook, Google Brain, Deep Mind.

 ## deeplearning.ai:
-**Motive:** to know the differences between various optimization algos, what to do if the algo overfits, how to you tell if it's overfitting, when and when not to collect more data, learn how to debug ML algos (change the architecture, get more data, try different optimization algos, etc).
+- **Motive:** to know the differences between various optimization algos, what to do if the algo overfits, how to you tell if it's overfitting, when and when not to collect more data, learn how to debug ML algos (change the architecture, get more data, try different optimization algos, etc).

-## Career in Deep Learning:
-- **Key Inputs:** Begin with Coursework, work on projects, read blogs posts, cultivate an habit of reading at least 2 research papers per week, start small with a hobby project which eventually leads to bigger accomplishments. *Consider watching Andrew Ng's [Stanford CS230 Lecture](https://www.youtube.com/watch?v=733m6qBH-jI) for advice on career and how to read a research paper.*
+- **Key inputs to start a career in Deep Learning:** Begin with Coursework, work on projects, read blogs posts, cultivate an habit of reading at least 2 research papers per week, start small with a hobby project which eventually leads to bigger accomplishments. *Consider watching Andrew Ng's [Stanford CS230 Lecture](https://www.youtube.com/watch?v=733m6qBH-jI) for advice on career and how to read a research paper.*
 - **Should one consider pursuing a PhD?** Yes.
 If someone aspires to be a Professor.
 But what's more pivotal in both academics and companies: the PEOPLE you are ineracting with on a daily basis.
 For job search and career advice, consider watching [Andrew Ng on Building a Career in Machine Learning](https://www.youtube.com/watch?v=4kiHsIaK9_w)

 ## AI Fund: